 Gluten Free & Thumbprint Cookies

-- 1 cup Earth Balance Soy Free Butter Cubes or any allowed butter, palm shortening, or coconut oil (see notes above)
+- 1 cup butter or any allowed butter, palm shortening, or coconut oil (see notes above in post)

 - 2 teaspoons vanilla extract